Where Do Medical Coders Work? 7 Settings That Might Surprise You

 Some of these companies specialize in IT, creating products to streamline medical coding and billing processes.
-Medical coders play a vital role in these companies, conducting audits and reviews to ensure accurate coding and prevent rejected claims due to coding errors.
+Medical coders play a vital role in these companies, conducting audits and reviews to ensure accurate coding and prevent claims from being rejected due to coding errors.

-This type of work environment might be a good pick for medical coders who are interested in improving and modifying systems, as well as troubleshooting existing communications.
+This type of work environment might be a good pick for health information professionals who are interested in improving and modifying systems, as well as troubleshooting existing communications.

 3. Educational institutions

 Colleges and technical schools need experienced medical coders to train the next generation of coding students.
-There are no official educational requirements for medical coders, but the BLS states there are certifications that can be earned from an accredited institution.
-These schools offer plenty of opportunities for trained medical coders to share their knowledge with students.
+While there are no official educational requirements for medical coders, the Bureau of Labor Statistics (BLS) states there are certifications that can be earned from an accredited institution.1 These schools offer plenty of opportunities for trained medical coders to share their knowledge with students.

 Teaching jobs typically require a few years of on-the-job experience, so they make a great option for seasoned medical coders who are ready for a change of pace.
 This is the perfect career path for anyone who loves the ins and outs of medical coding and enjoys sharing their wisdom with others.

 Additionally, educational institutions may need medical coders for university-owned hospitals or clinics—the work of these coders will largely align with what you’d see in other hospital or clinic settings.

 Medical coders who work for insurance agencies see patient claims from the other side of the table.
 They verify the accuracy of incoming claims and note whether any information is missing or potentially incorrect.
 Then they compare the treatment a patient received to their insurance plan coverage, so payments can be processed.